waldemarnt/concurrent-promises/README.md

 The example below showns how this lib works.
 You will need a resolver which is the function that will called recursively by concurrentPromises and the number of concurrent promises that will run (default is 8).

-In this case was created 10 promises that are resolved in a different time to simluate an assincronous I/O.
+In this case are created 10 promises that are resolved in a different time to simulate an assincronous I/O.
-To finish the conrrentPromises caller you have to return a *null*;
+To finish the conrrentPromises caller you should return *null*;

 ```javascript
     it('should limit of concurrent requests', () => {